 Any quilted projects may be eligible to compete for a \$25 cash award sponsored by the English Prairie Quilter's Guild of Albion.

 Qualifications for the award: 1.
-Project must be at least 36 inches by 36 inches in size.
-2. Workmanship must be of good quality.
-3. Preference will be given to hand piecing and hand quilting over machine work.
+Workmanship must be of good quality.
+2. Preference will be given to hand piecing and hand quilting over machine work.

 Visual Arts Scrapbooking, Beginning (SF 50345)